Last updated: January 2026 · 7 min read

 What happens if I build without a permit in San Jose?

-Unpermitted construction in San Jose can result in significant penalties.
-Potential consequences include retroactive permit fees, mandatory corrections, fines up to $500 per day, and complications during property sales.
+Unpermitted construction can result in significant penalties, including stop-work orders, retroactive permit fees, potential fines up to $500 per day, and required demolition or correction of non-compliant work.

 Ready to start your Building Permit project in San Jose?